SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Experiment

 \subsubsection{Validation of Model Generalizability}

 To further validate the generalizability of our proposed SCKansformer model, we compare it with other typical classification models and advanced microimaging cell classification models on two publicly available leukocyte datasets, PBC and ALL-IDB.
 As shown in Table \ref{tab2} and Table \ref{tab3}, the SCKansformer model exhibits strong generalizability and achieves superior results on both datasets.

-To better visualize the misclassified cells, we also plot the confusion matrix in this paper.
-As illustrated in Fig. \ref{fig6}(a), within the PBC dataset, similarly, in Fig. \ref{fig6}(b) illustrated that in the ALL-IDB dataset, only very few leukemia cells are misclassified, and the misclassification rate is very low.
 The generalizability validation further demonstrates that our proposed SCKansformer model performs well on cellular imaging datasets with uneven categories and adapts effectively to datasets with balanced categories, such as ALL-IDB and PBC, yielding promising results.